I want to do things I shouldn’t.

 Resisting temptation often comes down to walking away.

-See that verse we often misquote, about God not giving us more than we can bear?
-It actually says he won’t let us be tempted beyond what we can stand up under.
+See there’s a Bible verse that’s often misquoted.
+This misquote is that God won’t give us more than we can bear.
+But the actual quote says that God won’t let us be tempted beyond what we can stand up under.